FloFive/DINOv2-X-Geosciences/README.md

 ## Some results
 Here, we present a portion of our experimental results, highlighting the performance of seven models: ResNet152, four variations of DINOv2, and two iterations of a UNet.
 The four versions of DINOv2 include a frozen DINOv2 paired with either a linear or a complex convolutional head, and a LoRA fine-tuned DINOv2 also paired with the same heads.
 For the UNet models, we utilised the same backbone with two different feature sizes: small (n=32) and large (n=64).

-The results clearly demonstrate the superior capability of DINOv2 in interpreting raw rock CT scans.
+The results demonstrate the superior capability of DINOv2 in interpreting raw rock CT scans.
 Experimental parameters were consistent across all experiments: 1000 images for training (split between two rock datasets) and 500 images for validation (from a third rock sample).
 Hyperparameters were set identically across all training sessions.

 <p align="center">
   <img src="/iou_models.png" alt="results" title="IoU for various DL models" width="500"/>